mushfiq-ishti/Machine-Learning-Specialization/C2:  Advanced Learning Algorithms/readme.md

-This folder contains all files from the first course of the specialization.
+This folder contains all files from the 2nd course of the specialization.